-One in six households in Louisiana are at risk of hunger.
+One in six households in Louisiana is at risk of hunger.
 Across our state and region, the rising cost of food, housing, and utilities, coupled with high unemployment and low-wage jobs have increased the need for emergency food assistance.
 Many families are asking for help for the first time.
 When bills loom and impossible decisions must be made, grocery lists are often cut first.
 Meals are skipped.
 Parents go without to make sure their children are fed.

 Second Harvest Food Bank is leading the fight against hunger in South Louisiana by providing food access, advocacy, education, and disaster response.
 Second Harvest provides food to 582 partners and programs across 23 parishes.
 Our staff and volunteers distribute the equivalent of more than 32 million meals to 210,000+ people a year.